catherlinav/Track-n-Log/README.md

 # hour-tracker
- project that tracks the hours put in to activities
+ Project that tracks the hours put in to activities.
+Users are able to view and edit the logged inputs